 The best way to determine what your precise construction insurance needs are is to discuss all possible coverages with a licensed construction insurance agent.
 They can help you understand all of the risks involved and how you can best mitigate your risks with a personalized insurance policy.

-JMG Insurance Agency provides insurance coverage to small businesses in the construction industry, protecting them from financial disaster caused by workplace injuries, claims of litigation, property damage, and much more.
+JMG Insurance Corp provides insurance coverage to small businesses in the construction industry, protecting them from financial disaster caused by workplace injuries, claims of litigation, property damage, and much more.
 To learn more about construction insurance and start the process of customizing your small business’ own policy, contact the insurance professionals at JMG insurance or send us a message today.